jvlppm/android-text/README.md

 "underline" // Resolves to a UnderlineSpan()
 "strike" // Resolves to a StrikethroughSpan()
 "italic" // Resolves to a StyleSpan(Typeface.ITALIC)
-"bold", // Resolves to a StyleSpan(Typeface.BOLD)
+"bold" // Resolves to a StyleSpan(Typeface.BOLD)
 "strong" // Resolves to a StyleSpan(Typeface.BOLD)
-"font:*", // Resolves to a MetricAffectingSpan that changes the typeface "font-family:*", // Resolves to a TypefaceSpan "color:*", // Resolves to a ForegroundColorSpan "scale:*", // Resolves to a RelativeSizeSpan
+"font:*" // Resolves to a MetricAffectingSpan that changes the typeface "font-family:*" // Resolves to a TypefaceSpan "color:*" // Resolves to a ForegroundColorSpan "scale:*" // Resolves to a RelativeSizeSpan
 ```

 Some styles accept parameters, like `scale` for example, and can be used as